srmfx/Zicroram/README.md

 ## BUGS

-If you've found a bug, you're welcome to open an issue and report it in this github.
+If you've found a bug, you're welcome to open an issue and report it on either github or gitlab.
 DO NOT SEND bugs or problems over email, they'll be automatically ignored and treated as junk.

 ## TROUBLESHOOTING